 There is a risk that we will not obtain regulatory approval for our products on a timely basis, or at all.
-Our product must undergo rigorous animal and human testing and an extensive review process mandated by the United States Food and Drug Administration ("FDA") and equivalent foreign
+Our product must undergo rigorous laboratory animal and human testing and an extensive review process mandated by the United States Food and Drug Administration ("FDA") and equivalent foreign authorities.
+This process generally takes a number of years and requires the expenditure of substantial resources although the time required for completing such testing and obtaining such approvals is uncertain.
+We have not submitted any of our products to the FDA for marketing approval.
+We have no experience obtaining such regulatory approval.

-In addition, we may encounter delays or rejections based upon changes in FDA policy, including policy relating to good manufacturing practice compliance, during the period of product development.
+In addition, we may encounter delays or rejections based upon changes in FDA policy, including policy relating to good manufacturing practice compliance, or "cGMP", during the period of product development.
 We may encounter similar delays in other countries.